HKUST-KnowComp/ASER/docs/html/_sources/tutorial/get-started.rst.txt

 --------------------------------------------------------------------------------

 Let's see how to utilize an ASER extractor and a conceptualizer.
-We provide two kinds of ASERExtractors: the SeedRuleASERExtractor corresponding to the WWW"2020and a new DiscourseASERExtractor which is implemented based on a discourse parsing system.
+We provide two kinds of ASERExtractors: the SeedRuleASERExtractor corresponding to the WWW"2020 and a new DiscourseASERExtractor which is implemented based on a discourse parsing system.

 .. highlight:: python
 .. code-block:: python